codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't your nose be 12 inches long?
-Because then it'd be a foot!
+A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+What is the code name for the mobile operating system Android 7.0?
- 1. 140
+ 1. Marshmallow
- 2. 100
+ 2. Jelly Bean
- 3. 120
+ 3. Nougat
- 4. 160
+ 4. Ice Cream Sandwich

 <details>
   <summary>Answer</summary>
-  140
+  Nougat
 </details>